Our humanitarian work

 British Berkefeld® and Doulton ceramic water filters offer trusted, portable and durable solutions for short, medium and long-term use in areas with unreliable water.

-Our water filters take minutes to assemble, use no power and filter particles and pathogens out of almost any freshwater source, leaving healthier drinking water.
+Our water filters take minutes to assemble, use no power and filter particles and pathogens, leaving healthier drinking water.

 TRUSTED BY MILLIONS

 British Berkefeld® has years of experience working across a global landscape with Aid Agencies, like the U.N. and international distributors and water professionals.
-Our filtration excellence is recognised by the highest international standards for BS EN ISO 9001 quality and has coveted NSF® and WRAS certificates.
+Our filtration excellence has been validated by numerous independent laboratories and our high-quality products are manufactured with meticulous control, as recognised by our WRAS approvals and BS EN ISO 9001 certification.

 Each year, thousands of our water filters are exported from Britain to over 140 countries to save lives in intense hostile environments and natural disaster zones.
 Generations of emergency relief agencies and many thousands of people rely on British Berkefeld® and Doulton every day.